 Anyone with a persistently low or unstable mood should try CBD oil that contains pinene within the terpene profile.
 Prescription anti-depressants are not only addictive but may be much less effective than commonly believed.
 People are right to try natural treatments.

 While people often permanently beat depression by improving their health and life, it is not easy for depressed people to improve their lives.
 People often use medicine to treat their depression first, then improve their lives so they can go off the medication.

-People should try CBD if they need something to help them have the energy to make lifestyle changes.
+People should try CBD if they need something to help them have the energy CBD brings to make lifestyle changes.
 It is better than anti-depressants and certainly better than alcohol or harder drugs.